 Ghost restaurants live solely online, meaning customers will not have the opportunity to pass your restaurant on the street and inquire about it.

-Managing a restaurant’s online reputation important – more and more consumers are searching through the reviews to decide where they will eat next.
+Managing a restaurant’s online reputation is important – more and more consumers are searching through the reviews to decide where they will eat next.
 Operating entirely online means your reputation lives online as well, and one bad Yelp review can significantly bring down your average rating.